 The sale of a going concern may involve the transfer of incidental agreements such as equipment leases, service and supply agreements.
 Consideration to transferring employees may also be necessary.

-We encourage clients involved in rural business transactions to allow us to work with their financial advisor so that price apportionment, stamp duty and tax issues can be addressed.
+Our property and conveyancing lawyers encourage clients involved in rural business transactions to allow us to work with their financial advisor so that price apportionment, stamp duty and tax issues can be addressed.
 The transaction should be structured to provide the best possible financial outcome.

 Home Units and Strata Properties